-Oklahoma governor candidate charged with murder-for-hire
+Oklahoma governor candidate charged in murder-for-hire plot

-OKLAHOMA CITY (AP) — Federal prosecutors say an Oklahoma zookeeper at an exotic animal park and candidate for governor earlier this year has been charged in a murder-for-hire scheme alleging he tried to hire someone to kill a Florida woman.
+OKLAHOMA CITY (AP) — An Oklahoma zookeeper at an exotic animal park and candidate for governor earlier this year has been charged in a murder-for-hire scheme alleging he tried to hire someone to kill a Florida woman, federal prosecutors announced on Friday.

-The U.S. Attorney’s Office in Oklahoma City announced Friday that 55-year-old Joseph Maldonado-Passage, also known as “Joe Exotic,” was indicted on two counts of hiring a person to commit murder.
+Joseph Maldonado-Passage, 55, also known as “Joe Exotic,” was indicted on two counts of hiring a person to commit murder in federal court in Oklahoma City.

 Prosecutors allege Maldonado-Passage tried to hire two separate people to kill the woman, who wasn’t harmed.
 One of the unidentified people he sought to hire connected him with an undercover FBI agent, who met with Maldonado-Passage in December 2017.
+The indictment, unsealed on Friday, indicated Maldonado-Passage had been arrested.

 Court records don’t list an attorney for Maldonado-Passage, who didn’t immediately respond to an email seeking comment.